HIDGlobalDocs/style-guide/docs/a-to-z/a/ask.md

 # ask

 Don't use as a noun.
-Use *request, task,* or another suitable word.
+Use *request, task*, or another suitable word.

 ## Examples